alexRyan719/playground-hbgs278s/statement_9.md

 If you think that your bug is due to math not being done in the correct order, you can separate out pieces of your equation with parenthesis.

+# Rubber Ducks

+An important concept in Computer Science is the Rubber Duck.
+Now, this can really be any inanimate object (or pet even), as long as it doesn't respond.
+The idea is to explain what your code is doing.
+Also, try explaining it different ways from different angles / points of view.
+Eventually, the hope is that you will discover the flaws / bugs in your code this way.
+In college, we used to bring real rubber ducks to the CS lab.
+Nowadays, I use a red octopus, or Roctopus!